Professional edition active

 • Unless the cause is an acute injury, remind the patient to next time remove all rings before finger edema develops and is extensive enough to cause pain or vascular compromise.

-• Try a ring cutter when there is excessive swelling or when other methods fail.
+• A ring cutter is used when there is excessive swelling or when other methods fail (3).

 Test your KnowledgeTake a Quiz!